saadiq/invoicer/README.md

 - Use environment variables for sensitive API keys
 - Stripe API keys should be kept secure and rotated regularly
 - The script only requires read access to Google Calendar
+- Authentication tokens are automatically managed with graceful expiration handling
+- Expired tokens prompt for user consent before removal and re-authentication

 ## 📄 License